GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

 #### 4.9.1 Data Transfer

-We explored how data is created and laid out in memory.
-Once they are allocated, they must be accessible and writable.
+Once data is allocated, they must be accessible and writable.
 Data transfer instructions move data between memory and registers and between registers.

 ```c
 #include <stdint.h>